jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_component_status.md

 ---

 {% include note.html content="During a planned outage, all controls on this page are disabled except Status.
-A Monitored Server - Planned Outage alarm is raised against the Status control.
-For more information, see Configure \| Planned Outage." %}
+A **Monitored Server - Planned Outage** alarm is raised against the Status control.
+For more information, see [Planned Outages][enterprise_connect_plannedoutage]." %}

 {% include links.html %}